10 of the greatest women’s footballers of all time

 Marta is quite literally the female equivalent of Pele in Brazil, and although she’s never actually won the World Cup with the Selecao, she’s seen as equally important as the legendary number 10.
 In 2019 she became the first player to score 17 goals at World Cup finals, among both men and women, moving two clear of former Germany striker Miroslav Klose.

-She can add this to her six World Player of the Year awards, and at 34 years old she is now intent on inspiring the next generation of Brazilian female footballers.
+She can add this to her six World Player of the Year awards, and at 37 years old she is now intent on inspiring the next generation of Brazilian female footballers – though she’s still got the magic herself.

 Marta's powerful message as Brazil were knocked out of the competition was everything 🙌🙌pic.twitter.com/gdG7aabIx2